oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` allows identifying a node in the hierarchy.
 It MUST be a path with single-valued segments ending in a primitive property.
 This property holds the node identifier of the node in the hierarchy.
 Entities for which this path evaluates to null are not nodes of the hierarchy.
 - The `ParentNavigationProperty` allows navigation to the instance or instances representing the parent nodes.
 It MUST be a collection-valued or nullable single-valued navigation property path that addresses the entity type annotated with this term.
-Nodes MUST NOT form cycles when following parent navigation properties.
 - `IsRoot` is a Boolean value and nodes in the hierarchy for which this is true are called _root nodes_.
 A recursive hierarchy can have one or more root nodes.
 The _standard definition for root_ is "node without parents", which for a single-valued `ParentNavigationProperty` is expressed by giving the `IsRoot` property a dynamic annotation value [OData-CSDL, section 14.4](#ODataCSDL) like in [example 53](#salesorghier).
 The standard definition for root is also implied if the `IsRoot` property is null or absent.

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).
 The same entity can serve as different nodes in different recursive hierarchies, given different qualifiers.